Event Horizon (1997) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 When he isn't training for the Golden Gloves, the evil alien uses the crewmembers' own memories against them, and the captain keeps seeing the most important woman in his life, lost to him through suicide, for which he blames himself.
 Luckily, he chooses to see her topless (Holley Chant)

+Unfortunately, the execution failed to reach the heights it was capable of because it got dumbed down with fistfights and explosions.
 The flaws of the movie can best be summed up with a summary of one scene - the all-powerful alien life-form takes over a body of one crewmember, and has a fist fight with another crewmember.
 Kinda says it all, doesn't it?
-Imagine God appearing to Moses and Moses challenging him to a fistfight, and you get the general idea.
+Imagine God appearing to Moses, then Moses challenging him to a fistfight, and you get the general idea.

 The Critics Vote